jimmy-zhao-tainio/project.m/README.md

                         Stopwatch to record time spent computing.
                 tainio-tree
                         My solution to the reservoir problem.
-                        A self-balanced tree turned to output a range of natural numbers having uniformly random distribution.
+                        A self-balanced tree turned to output a range of natural numbers with uniformly random distribution.
 Suitable for large values of N and distributed computation. object
                         Unique identification for objects.